Desmond King (American football)

-Desmond King II (born December 14, 1994) is an American football cornerback for the Houston Texans of the National Football League (NFL).
+Desmond King II (born December 14, 1994) is an American professional football cornerback.
 He earned All-Pro honors in 2018 as both a defensive back and a punt returner.
-He played college football at Iowa, and was drafted by the Los Angeles Chargers in the fifth round of the 2017 NFL Draft.
-He has also played for the Tennessee Titans.
+He played college football for the Iowa Hawkeyes, and was a unanimous All-American.
+King was selected by the Los Angeles Chargers in the fifth round of the 2017 NFL draft.
+He has also played for the Tennessee Titans and Pittsburgh Steelers.

-High school career
+Early life

 King attended East English Village Preparatory Academy in Detroit, Michigan.
 He played defensive back and running back for the Bulldogs football team.
 During his career, he set a Michigan high school record with 29 interceptions.
 He also set a school record for career rushing yards and had 2,360 as a senior.
 King was rated by Rivals.com a three-star recruit and committed to the University of Iowa to play college football.

 College career

 King attended Iowa under head coach Kirk Ferentz.
 As a true freshman at the University of Iowa in 2013, King appeared in all 13 games and made 12 starts.
 He was the first true freshman to start at defensive back for Iowa since 2002.
 He started all 13 games his sophomore year in 2014 and had 64 tackles and three interceptions.
 King returned as a starter his junior year in 2015.
 He also became Iowa's punt and kick returner.
-After a terrific junior season in which he had 43 tackles, and a Big-Ten high 8 interceptions, King was named a consensus first-team All-American and won the 2015 Jim Thorpe Award, which is given to the best defensive back in all of college football.
-Despite being projected as an early-round pick in the 2016 NFL Draft, King announced that he would return to Iowa for his senior season.
-On November 29, 2016, King was name First-team All-Big Ten for the second season in a row.
-He was also named a 2016 AP Second-team All-American.
+After a terrific junior season in which he had 43 tackles, and a Big-Ten high 8 interceptions, King was named a unanimous All-American and won the 2015 Jim Thorpe Award, which is given to the best defensive back in all of college football.
+Despite being projected as an early-round pick in the 2016 NFL draft, King announced that he would return to Iowa for his senior season.
+On November 29, 2016, King was named First-team All-Big Ten Conference for the second season in a row.
+He was also named a 2016 Associated Press Second-team All-American.